 My relationships with my body and food have always been complicated.
-Add in the process of growing a human for 9 months, and things get even more complicated…
+Add in the process of growing a human for 9 months, and things got even more complicated.
+It’s no wonder life got even more complex in my postpartum body.

 The 3rd Trimester